MadPanCake/docusaurus/docs/unlimited-adventures/installation.md

 ---
 sidebar_position: 2
-title: 'Setup Installation'
+title: 'Installation'
 ---

 import ReactPlayer from 'react-player' import video from './assets/setup_installation_2.mov';

-# :hatching_chick: Setup Installation
+# :hatching_chick: How to Install Unlimited Adventures?

-So you've just purchased Unlimited Adventures?
-Yeehaw!
-I know that you can't wait to use it, so let's get straight to the point!
+Just got Unlimited Adventures?
+Awesome!
+Let’s get you up and running in no time!
 :::warning
-If you're already using the setup, please refer to [Updating](updating)
+If Unlimited Adventures is already set up on your server, check out the [Updating](/docs/unlimited-adventures/updating/) guide.
 :::

 #### Step 1